titofebus/wrtr/README.md

 ## 🛠️ Configuration

 - **All config is in [`setup/wrtr.config.md`](./setup/wrtr.config.md)** as YAML frontmatter in a markdown file.
-- This includes company info, blog/image directory paths, and default blog frontmatter fields.
+- This includes company info, blog/image directory paths, the image promtp and default blog frontmatter fields.
 - **To update anything, just edit this file!**
 - The loader at [`setup/system-prompts/config-loader.ts`](./setup/system-prompts/config-loader.ts) reads this config and makes it available to all scripts.

+### 📝 Example Config & Prompt Files

+To help you get started safely, this repo includes example config and prompt files:

+- `setup/wrtr.config.example.md`
+- `setup/main-prompt.example.txt`

+**How to use:**
+1. Copy or rename `setup/wrtr.config.example.md` to `setup/wrtr.config.md` and fill in your company/blog details.
+2. Copy or rename `setup/main-prompt.example.txt` to `setup/main-prompt.txt` and customize your main prompt style.

+> **Note:** The real config and prompt files are ignored by git, so your sensitive info stays private! 🎉

 ---